scikit-learn-contrib/qolmat/docs/explanation.rst

 Here are the different classes to generate missing data.
 We recommend the last 3 for time series.

 1. :class:`UniformHoleGenerator`: This is the simplest way to generate missing data, i.e. the holes are generated uniformly at random.
-2. :class:`GroupedHoleGenerator`: The holes are generated from groups, specified by the user.
+2. :class:`GroupedHoleGenerator`: The holes are generated from groups, specified by the user: a given group can either be fully observed or fully missing.
 3. :class:`GeometricHoleGenerator`: The holes are generated following a Markov 1D process.
 It means that missing data are created in a columnwise fashion.
-Given the mask :math:`M` corresponding to the dataset bserved.
-For each column of :math:`M`, we associate a two-state transition matrix (0, 1 for observed or missing).
+Given the mask :math:`M` corresponding to the dataset observed.
+For each column of :math:`M`, we associate a two-state transition matrix between observed and missing states.
 We then construct a Markov process from this transition matrix.
-In total, :math:`m` processes are created (:math:`m` = number of columns) to form the final mask.
 4. :class:`MultiMarkovHoleGenerator`: This method is similar to :class:`GeometricHoleGenerator` except that each row of the mask (vector) represents a state in the markov chain; we no longer proceed column by column.
 In the end, a single Markov chain is created to obtain the final mask.
 5. :class:`EmpiricalHoleGenerator`: The distribution of holes is learned from the data.
 It allows to create missing data based on the holes size distribution, column by column. y